The Team

 Saif is an ENT-Head & Neck Surgeon interested in bringing in the advantages of technology for better surgical outcomes.
 An Avid Tennis & Basketball player who loves to travel when he can.

-Muhammad Uzair Khalid
+Muhammad Uzair Khalid, MSc

 Mustafa Khanbhai, MD